etkmlm/CoreLauncher/README.md

    2) Name.
    3) File name.
 3) Remove button.
-4) Browse button.
-Opens the browser page.
+4) CurseForge Browser button.
+Browse in CurseForge.
+5) Modrinth Browser button.
+Browse in Modrinth.
-5) OptiFine button.
+6) OptiFine button.
    - Only works when the selected loader is Forge.
    - It shows available OptiFine versions to include.
    - {Version Name} - {Forge Version}
-6) Sodium button.
-   - Only works when the selected loader is Fabric or Quilt.
-   - It shows available Sodium versions to include.
-   - {Version}
 7) Update button.
-Updates all mods to their latest version.
+Updates all mods and modpacks to their latest version.
+8) Custom button.
+Opens the custom adding page.
-8) Search field.
+9) Search field.
 Searches in all resources.
 (Mods, modpacks, resourcepacks, and worlds.)
-9) Custom button.
-Opens the custom adding page.

 ## Custom Resource Adding
 ![](images/custommoddesc.png)